gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap.md

 </gfe:replicated-region>
 ```

-For a detailed description of expiration policies, see [Expiration](https://docs.vmware.com/en/VMware-GemFire/9.15/gf/developing-expiration-chapter_overview.html) in the [vmware-gemfire-short-name] product documentation.
+For a detailed description of expiration policies, see [Expiration](https://docs.vmware.com/en/VMware-GemFire/9.15/gf/developing-expiration-chapter_overview.html) in the GemFire product documentation.

 #### Annotation-based Data Expiration

-With [spring-data-gemfire-name], you can define expiration policies and settings on
+With Spring Data for VMware GemFire, you can define expiration policies and settings on
 individual Region entry values (or, to put it differently, directly on
 application domain objects).
 For instance, you can define expiration
 policies on a Session-based application domain object as follows: